dtcenter/MET/met/docs/Users_Guide/data_io.rst

 The information listed below may also be found in the data/config/README file.

-??Not sure what to do about the red text, which seems to happen when there is an apostrophe in the README file...??

-.. highlight:: bash
 .. literalinclude:: ../../data/config/README

 .. _Data IO MET-TC Configuration File Options: